 - Physical and emotional abuse

 If one or a combination of these factors is present in early life (under a year old in a dog or cat), the animal can easily develop anxious tendencies.
-These will become entrenched as habits in behaviour and are only likely to become more problematic as the animal gets older – if left unchecked.
+These will become entrenched as habits in behaviour and are only likely to become more problematic as the animal gets older – if left unchecked, and that's why many people decide to give their dogs CBD products such as these gummies to help them with their anxiety.

 Thankfully, with proper love and attention, you can ease your pet’s anxiety and teach them new behaviour over time.
 Yes, that’s right.
 We’re saying that you can teach an old dog new tricks!